I'm the guy who finds the dog at a party, ignores the humans, and spends my evening playing with Scooby.

 Despite the dishonest claims of biased news stories and flawed studies, I've never met a pit bull with an aggressive bone in their body.

 Sure, they might not like cats.
 And they may prefer living in a home where they can get ALL the attention.
-But they've never bit or barked at me (and I've walked fifty).
+But they've never bit me or anything (and I've walked about a hundred).

 And there's a good reason.

-After each walk, I promote the dogs with a Facebook status about their unique quirks and personality.
+After each walk, I promote the dogs with a Facebook status about their unique personality.

-115 of those dogs are now in a happy home.
-Can't claim full credit, but I bet the 11,156 social media shares helped.
+150 of those dogs found a home.
+Can't claim full credit, but I bet the 18,437 social media shares helped.

-I was in a dark and depressing place before I found purpose at the animal shelter.
+I was in a dark and distressing place before I found purpose at the shelter.

 This isn't the appropriate time or place to get deeper into that issue; suffice to say, I fell into a pit of despair.